 Click on Load driver.
 In the prompt, click on OK.

 Because we have attached the virtio IO driver iso file while customizing the VM, you will see the list virto drivers listed for each windows operating system.
-Currently, the virto IO driver isn’t available for windows11 yet, we have to choose windows 10 instead, and click on Next
+We have to choose windows 11 driver here, and click on Next

 You should now see your virtual hard disk listed in the windows 11 setup wizard.